 The Civil War in Cass County

-Union General Thomas Ewing, Jr.’s directive on August 23, 1863 ordered the forcible evacuation of the rural areas in Cass, Jackson, Bates, Vernon counties.
-In theory, General Order No. 11 sought to relocate civilians to local military towns and away from most of the fighting, as well as root out pro-Confederate guerilla forces along the border.
-In practice, however, the implementation of the Order quickly ran into serious complications.
-Ewing was cautioned multiple times, even by President Lincoln himself, to prevent indiscriminate, vigilante enforcement of this forced evacuation.
-These warnings were ignored.
-Ewing proved incapable of controlling the looting, burning, killing, and other myriad cruelties perpetrated against civilians.
+Union General Thomas Ewing, Jr.’s directive from Order No. 11, issued on August 23, 1863, ordered the forcible evacuation of the rural areas in Jackson, Cass, Bates, and Vernon counties.
+In theory, Order No. 11 sought to relocate civilians to local military towns and away from most of the fighting, as well as root out pro-Confederate guerilla forces along the border.
+In practice, however, the implementation of the Order was much more aggressive.
+Ewing was cautioned multiple times, even by President Lincoln himself, to prevent indiscriminate, vigilante enforcement of the evacuation.

 About the Stern Visitations Exhibit

-Exploring the story of the Civil War in Cass County, Missouri, this 18-panel exhibit was a joint project between the Cass County Public Library, the Cass County Historical Society, and Freedom’s Frontier National Heritage Area (FFNHA).
+Exploring the story of the Civil War in Cass County, Missouri, this 11-panel exhibit was a joint project with the Cass County Public Library, the Cass County Historical Society, and Freedom’s Frontier National Heritage Area (FFNHA).
 Panel topics cover the full breadth of what it was like to live in Cass County and the surrounding area through the harrowing gauntlet of war.
-Discover the stories of women and slaves, aggression along the border, Order Number 11 and the exodus it caused along with many other events before, during, and after the war.
+Discover the stories of women and enslaved people, aggression along the border, Order Number 11 and the exodus it caused along with many other events before, during, and after the war.
 These topics can be explored in detail by viewing the page dedicated to each panel, which can be accessed through the links provided at the top of this page or by scanning the QR code located on the panel or display card.

 Funding for the Stern Visitations Exhibit was provided by a grant from Freedom’s Frontier National Heritage Area and matched in-kind by the work of researchers from the Genealogy Branch of the Cass County Public Library and the Cass County Historical Society.